fleschutz/PowerShell/Docs/play-imperial-march.md

 ## play-imperial-march.ps1 - Plays the Imperial March (Star Wars)

-This script plays the Imperial March used in the Star Wars film series.
+This PowerShell script plays the Imperial March used in the Star Wars film series.

 ## Parameters
 ```powershell